lupyuen/lupyuen.github.io/src/touch.md

 -   ["I2C Logging"](https://github.com/lupyuen/cst816s-nuttx#i2c-logging)

-We need to enable warnings for the I2C driver, as explained in the next section.
+We need to enable warnings for the I2C driver.
+Follow the instructions in the next section...

-# Appendix: Enable Logging

-TODO

-Enable I2C Warnings because of the [I2C Workaround for CST816S](https://github.com/lupyuen/cst816s-nuttx#i2c-logging)...

-1. Enter menuconfig...

-    ```bash
-    make menuconfig
-    ```

-1. Click __"Build Setup"__ → __"Debug Options"__

-1. Check the boxes for the following...

-    ```text
-    Enable Warnings Output
-    I2C Warnings Output
-    ```

-1. (Optional) To enable logging for the CST816S Driver, check the boxes for...

-    ```text
-    Enable Error Output
-    Enable Informational Debug Output
-    Enable Debug Assertions
-    Input Device Error Output
-    Input Device Warnings Output
-    Input Device Informational Output
-    ```

-1. Note that "Enable Informational Debug Output" must be unchecked for the LoRaWAN Test App __lorawan_test__ to work.

-    (Because the LoRaWAN Timers are time-critical)

-1. Save the configuration and exit menuconfig

 # Appendix: GPIO Interrupt